viscid-hub/Viscid/doc/functions.rst

 Mayavi
 ------

 Mayavi is the preferred library for making 3D plots with Viscid.
 It's a little unwieldy, but for the moment, it's still the best Python interface to VTK.
 Mayavi has two ways to learn how to change details about the objects in a given scene (the documentation reads like somebody was shooting buckshot).
 The first is to make the change interactively while using the record feature.
 The other is to throw `import IPython; IPython.embed()` into your script and go spunking.
 Most Mayavi objects come from Traited VTK, which means they have a `print_traits()` method.
-This method will print out all the attributes that you may want to tweak, and then some.
+This method will print out all the attributes that you may want to tweak.

 .. include:: _mayavi_install_note.rst

-Between the :doc:`tutorial/mayavi`, and the functions you see below, you should be able figure out most things without too much hassle.
+Between the :doc:`example <tutorial/mayavi>` and the functions you see below, you should be able figure out most things without too much hassle.

 Mayavi Wrappers
 ~~~~~~~~~~~~~~~